DeforaOS/configure/README.md

 configure automatically generates Makefiles from project definition files.

-configure depends on the DeforaOS libSystem library, which is found on the website for the DeforaOS Project: http://www.defora.org/
+configure depends on the DeforaOS libSystem library (version 0.3.2 or above), which is found on the website for the DeforaOS Project: http://www.defora.org/

 Compiling configure